intuit/fuzzy-matcher/README.md

 ### Performance
 Since this library can be used to match elements against a large set of records, knowing how it performs is essential.

+This library makes use of Java 8 Stream to run all operations in parallel and makes optimum use of a multi-core cpu.
-To find duplicates in a given set of records, this library avoids matching each element with every other element, and reduces the complexity which otherwise would be O(N^2)
+Beyond that to find duplicates in a given set of records, this library avoids matching each element with every other element, and reduces the complexity which otherwise would be O(N^2)

 #### Reducing Complexity to O(N Log N)
 To reduce the complexity, the similarity match algorithm's chosen are assumed to have an equivalence property.
-Where if a name like "Stephen" matches with "Steven" with a score of 1.0, the reverse match is also assumed, and the library does not explicitly runs those matches
+Where if a name like "Stephen" matches with "Steven" with a score of 1.0, the reverse match is assumed, and the library does not explicitly runs those matches

 #### Search Groups